How can I book cheap flights to Bangkok with flexible booking options?

 - British Airways

 - Turkish Airlines

-flight duration from UK to Bangkok
+How long is the flight from UK to Bangkok?

 - Provided you wish to travel a connecting flight to save a few pounds, the air journey from London Heathrow Airport to Bangkok ends in 15 hours and 15 minutes.
 The stopover of this flight can be in Dubai, Doha or even in Singapore, depending on the airline you choose.